metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_memcached_bucket_v2_manifest.md

 Optional:

-- `enable_flush` (Boolean) EnableFlush defines whether a client can delete all documents in a bucket.
-This field defaults to false.
+- `enable_flush` (Boolean) EnableFlush defines whether a client can delete all documents in a bucket.This field defaults to false.
 - `memory_quota` (String) MemoryQuota is a memory limit to the size of a bucket.
-The memory quota is defined per Couchbase pod running the data service.
-This field defaults to, and must be greater than or equal to 100Mi.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+The memory quotais defined per Couchbase pod running the data service.
+This field defaults to, and mustbe greater than or equal to 100Mi.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `name` (String) Name is the name of the bucket within Couchbase server.
-By default the Operator will use the 'metadata.name' field to define the bucket name.
-The 'metadata.name' field only supports a subset of the supported character set.
-When specified, this field overrides 'metadata.name'.
-Legal bucket names have a maximum length of 100 characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '-_%.'.
+By default the Operatorwill use the 'metadata.name' field to define the bucket name.
+The 'metadata.name'field only supports a subset of the supported character set.
+When specified, thisfield overrides 'metadata.name'.
+Legal bucket names have a maximum length of 100characters and may be composed of any character from 'a-z', 'A-Z', '0-9' and '-_%.'.